aws-samples/aws-service-catalog-reference-architectures/README.md

   express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-# AWS Service Catalog Reference Architectures
+# AWS Service Catalog Reference Blueprints

 AWS Service Catalog allows you to centrally manage these commonly deployed IT services, and helps you achieve consistent governance and meet your compliance requirements, while enabling users to quickly deploy only the approved IT services they need.
+For Information on AWS Service Catalog, see (documentation)[https://docs.aws.amazon.com/servicecatalog/latest/adminguide/introduction.html]

 As an organization you can leverage AWS Service Catalog to create and manage catalogs of IT services that are approved for use on AWS.
 Many organizations are looking for sample products that they can distribute to their IAM users for a specific use-case.
 The AWS Service Catalog Reference architectures are sample products distributed via this GitHub repository that demonstrate specific use-cases around specific AWS Services.